 Instructions

-- Break up the rice with a fork.
+- Break up the rice with a fork to separate the grains.
 If you're using freshly cooked rice, spread it to cool for a few minutes.

 - Heat a wok or skillet over medium heat and add the oil and butter.